Shanghai Introduction

 Good Times to Visit Shanghai

 As the most populous and prosperous city in the country, Shanghai can never let you down on food.
 Here houses varieties of cuisines from all over the world.
-While in Shanghai, you should try as native Shanghaiese eat every day.
+While traveling in Shanghai, you should try as native Shanghaiese eat every day.
 Also called Benbang cuisine, Shanghai cuisine is featured with thick red sauce and moderate saltiness, by retaining the food’s original flavor and mellow freshness.
-Broadly speaking, dishes tend to be sweeter and oilier than in other parts of China.
+Broadly speaking, Chinese food in Shanghai tend to be sweeter and oilier than in other parts of China.

 Xiaolongbao is the most celebrated snack in Shanghai, the dumplings are bought by the steamer basket and served with vinegar, easy, delicious and no annoying bones.
 For the intrepid travelers, you can venture yourself to the local food streets to savor all kinds of snacks at big or small restaurants or stalls.
 The well-known food streets in Shanghai include South Yunnan Road, Huanghe Road, Wujiang Road, Zapu Road, City God Temple food plaza, and Changli Road at Pudong.